Sequence Analysis in Immunology

 • The default clustering method is NJ (which stands for Neighbour Joining).

 • Scroll to the bottom of the results page to see the tree.
-This is a cladogram, to get a phylogram press the button Show as Phylogram Tree.
+The default is a cladogram, to get a phylogram click on the "real" button .

 • Remember these trees that you obtain are UNROOTED trees.
 Where do you think the root of the tree should be in this exercise ?
 A more advanced tool to draw phylogenetic trees are in iTol package.
 Here you can change the root of your tree.
 You have to upload your tree file.